-In a night of huge upsets at the Olympics, world number one Novak Djokovic was knocked out in the tennis first round by Juan Martin Del Potro, and the doubles team of Serena and Venus Williams also crashed out in spectacular fashion.
+In a night of huge upsets at the Olympics, world No 1 Novak Djokovic was knocked out in the first round of tennis by Juan Martin Del Potro, and the doubles team of Serena and Venus Williams also crashed out in spectacular fashion.

 The Serb was left standing in tears in front of a raucous crowd in Rio de Janeiro, as the injury-plagued Argentinian put on one of his best performances in years.